apache/httpd-site/README.md

 See [migration notes](migration/README.md)

-## Tools folder

-The Tools folder from ASF CMS is copied to [tools](tools).
-These need to be adapted to Git based processes.
-See [migration notes](migration/README.md).

 ## Security content

 The pelican build first runs a shell script [`content/security/vulnerabilities.sh`](content/security/vulnerabilities.sh) to run the other shell scripts.